Aprilpoem/16720-Computer-Vision-Homeworks/README.md

 ### Homework 4 (3D Reconstruction)
 This homework is complete with all extra point implementations (review the Writeup.pdf file for more detailed information).

+TA comment about Q 1.3:

+> Partially correct.
+>
+> Comment: Derivation not clear.
+Diagram not so clear.

+TA comment about Q 2.8:

+> Problem with reconstruction but good visualization or vice versa.

 ### Homework 5 (Image Understanding)
 This homework is complete with extra point implementations (review the Writeup.pdf file for more detailed information).
 The only part not implemented is different scoring methods for Q2.6.